QasimK/programmers-compendium/linux/containerisation.md

 Create a [merging custom Vagrantfile](https://www.vagrantup.com/docs/vagrantfile/) in `~/vagrant.d/`.

 If you encounter an issue with double port-forwarding \(i.e. a port-forward inside the guest and then using Vagrant's port-forward to forward it to your host\): [https://stackoverflow.com/questions/49940964/windows-host-vagrant-kubectl-port-forward-stuck-inside-vagrant](https://stackoverflow.com/questions/49940964/windows-host-vagrant-kubectl-port-forward-stuck-inside-vagrant).
 TODO: I have no idea what that is doing ATM.

+> \# Port Forward from local port 8000 to remote port 80, listening on all addresses so that Vagrant's port forwarding works.
+>
+> kubectl port-forward --address 0.0.0.0 8000:80

 ## Developing with Docker